 There’s no one answer to this question.
 Although not having a degree yet may reduce your options a little, there are still teaching opportunities open to you all over the world.
 None of the following suggestions are always required, but they might put you ahead of the pack when applying:

-- Being a native English speaker.
+- Being a fluent English speaker.

 This quality is what makes companies seek you out from all the way overseas.
 They need you, and your expert knowledge of English.